ryantd42/NY-Legislative-Git/2023/A7673A-2023/bill.md

  impair or invalidate the remainder of this act, but shall be confined in its operation to the clause, sentence, paragraph, or section of this act directly involved in the controversy in which the judgment was rendered.
   §  6.
+For the purposes of this act, the following terms shall have the following meanings:
+ A. 7673--A  6

+  a. "mentoring program contract" shall have the same meaning set  forth in section 1309 of the New York city charter, as added by section one of this  act,  and  also includes any such contract let pursuant to section 402-g of the public housing law or subdivision 7 of section 8 of section 1  of  chapter  1016 of the laws of 1969, constituting the New York city health and hospitals corporation act, as added  by  sections  three  and four of this act, respectively; and
+  b.  "school district mentoring program contract" shall mean a contract let pursuant to the terms of section 1309 of the New York  city  charter and  pursuant  to the authority set forth in subparagraph (iii) of para- graph a of subdivision 36 of section 2590-h of  the  education  law,  as amended by section two of this act.
+  § 7.
+This act shall take effect on the one hundred twentieth day after it shall have become a law; provided, however:
+  a. sections one, three and four of this act shall expire and be deemed repealed ten years after such date; provided, however, that such expira- tion and repeal shall not affect the solicitation, award, or performance of any mentoring program contract, or any extensions or amendments ther- eto, or the authority to provide any assistance in conjunction with such a mentoring program contract; and
-This act shall take effect on the one hundred twentieth day after it  shall  have  become a law; provided, however, that the amendments to paragraph (a) of subdivision 36 of section 2590-h of the  education  law made  by section two of this act shall not affect the expiration of such section and subdivision and shall expire and be deemed  repealed  there- with.
+  b. the amendments to paragraph (a) of subdivision 36 of section 2590-h of  the  education  law made by section two of this act shall not affect the expiration of such section and subdivision and shall expire  and  be deemed repealed therewith or ten years after such effective date, which- ever shall occur earlier, provided that such expiration and repeal shall not  affect  the  solicitation,  award,  or  performance  of  any school district mentoring program contract, or  any  extensions  or  amendments thereto,  or the authority to provide any assistance in conjunction with such a school district mentoring program contract.